Border search exception

 In United States criminal law, the border search exception is a doctrine that allows searches and seizures at international borders and their functional equivalent without a warrant or probable cause.
-Generally speaking, searches within 100 miles of the border are more permissible without a warrant than those conducted elsewhere in the U.S. The doctrine also allows federal agents to search people at border crossings without a warrant or probable cause.
+Generally speaking, searches within 100 miles of the border are more permissible without a warrant than those conducted elsewhere in the United States.
+The doctrine also allows federal agents to search people at border crossings without a warrant or probable cause.
 The government is allowed to use scanning devices and to search personal electronics.
 Invasive bodily searches, however, require reasonable suspicion.